 On May 11, 2022 (the "Closing Date") the Company entered into a loan and security agreement (the "Loan Agreement") with Hercules Capital, Inc., which provides for a term loan with aggregate maximum borrowings of up to \$55.0 million (the "Term Loan").
-Under the Loan Agreement, the Company borrowed an initial amount of \$15.0 million, and, subject to the terms of the Loan Agreement, the Company may draw down an additional \$20.0 million under the first tranche of the Term Loan at its discretion, and an additional \$20.0 million from the second tranche subject to certain milestones and conditions.
+Under the Loan Agreement, the Company borrowed an initial amount of \$15.0 million, and, subject to the terms of the Loan Agreement and conditioned upon the Company's compliance with certain operating covenants contained therein, the Loan Agreement provides for an additional \$20.0 million under the first tranche of the Term Loan, and an additional \$20.0 million from the second tranche subject to certain milestones and conditions.
+Although the Company is currently in compliance with its obligations under the Loan Agreement, following Takeda's election to terminate the Takeda Agreement, the Company is unable to draw future amounts under the Loan Agreement without the consent of the lender.

 The Term Loan bears interest at a variable annual rate equal to the greater of (i)(a) 4.05% plus (b) the Prime Rate (as reported in the Wall Street Journal) and (ii) 7.55%.
 Borrowings under the Loan Agreement are repayable in monthly interest-only payments through December 1, 2024, or December 1, 2025 if certain conditions have been achieved prior to December 1, 2024.
 After the interest-only payment period, borrowings under the Loan Agreement are repayable in equal monthly payments of principal and accrued interest until November 1, 2026.
-At the Company's option, the Company may prepay all, but not less than all, of the outstanding borrowings, subject to a prepayment fee of 3.0% of the principal amount if prepayment occurs during the 12 months following the Closing Date, 2.0% after 12 months following the Closing Date and 1.0% after 24 months but on or prior to 36 months following the Closing Date.
+At the Company's option, the Company may prepay all or a portion of the outstanding borrowings, subject to a prepayment fee of 3.0% of the principal amount if prepayment occurs during the 12 months following the Closing Date, 2.0% after 12 months following the Closing Date and 1.0% after 24 months but on or prior to 36 months following the Closing Date.